 ► We drive BMW's all-electric X3

-Starting the glide show triggers a soundtrack composed by the Hollywood film music tsar Hans Zimmer, responsible for the fake firing-up hymn, the 0-112.5mph in-cab hum and the EU regulatory commission which implemented the standardized 0-20mph approach noise relayed to the environment via two external speakers.
-Rather than spending big on Herr Zimmer, BMW might as well have supported the Munich Zoo bear enclosure where similar noise patterns can be picked up free of charge.
+Starting the glide show triggers a soundtrack composed by the Hollywood soundtrack tsar Hans Zimmer, responsible for the fake firing-up hymn, the 0-112.5mph in-cab hum and the EU regulatory commission which implemented the standardized 0-20mph approach noise relayed to the environment via two external speakers.
+Though we hope BMW didn't pay over the odds for Zimmer's help; we think we could do something similar given long enough with a digital synthesiser.

 What's it like to drive?